 According to Dr. Rosen, the population most affected by subdural hematomas are older adults.
-As we age, the brain shrinks and atrophies, but skull stays same size.
+As we age, the brain shrinks and atrophies, but skull stays the same size.
 This creates more space between the brain and the skull, which is a major risk factor for chronic subdural hematomas in particular.

 Although, subdural hematomas can also occur in babies and other individuals prone to falls.
-Long-term alcohol use, blood-thinning medications (such as aspirin or warfarin) and certain medical conditions that affect the blood clotting ability can increase a person risk.
+Long-term alcohol use, blood-thinning medications (such as aspirin or warfarin) and certain medical conditions that affect the blood clotting ability can increase a personal risk.

 In these vulnerable individuals, even minor falls and bumps to the head can cause chronic subdural hematomas, which is one reason why so many go unnoticed sometimes for days, weeks or even months.